 We stopped for an early picnic lunch near Skomer Head where we attempted to spot porpoise.
 We were out of luck so contented ourselves with views of Grassholm, renamed gannet island by the kids.
 The island is home to thousands of gannets, who are responsible for the snow covered appearance of the island (bird poo).

 After lunch it was on to the main attraction, The Wick.
 This sheer cliff is rammed full of seabirds, mostly guillemots and razorbills, which you can hear just as well as you can see.
 All the visitors to the island seemed to congregate here too as it’s the best place to watch puffins on Skomer.

 I remember my volunteer work consisted of boardwalk building and a bird count.
-I should probably apologise for any inaccuracies in puffin numbers during the early 1990s as it was hard to accurately count birds that wouldn’t stay in one place for long!
+I should probably apologise for any inaccuracies in puffin numbers during the early 1990s.
+It was hard to accurately count birds that wouldn’t stay in one place for long!

 The puffin burrows are marked with numbered sticks.
 These help the volunteers record which burrows are occupied and which eggs have hatched.
 Every so often a startled puffin emerged from one of the burrows, let out a squirt of poo and escaped the cameras by heading out to sea.

 Of course puffins are not the only bird on the island.
 They’re not even the main attraction for the serious birdwatcher.
 The Skomer island blog shows that a black stork flew over on the day we visited; previous visitors this year include several golden orioles and even hoopoes!
 Needless to say we didn’t see any of these, but we were quite content with puffins.

 After we finally tore ourselves away from The Wick we headed back to our start point, stopping to take in the glorious views over The Neck (inaccessible to day visitors).
 The photo above really doesn’t do it justice as the ground was covered in swathes of bluebells and pink campion.